 - GroupWise Message flow hasn't really changed much since GW 5 and is always good knowledge for troubleshooting.
 From the official Documentation for GW 8, and GW 2012.
 The ports and protocol maps GW 8, GW 2012 & GW 2014 are all good references enough that I have used them for wallpaper on the GroupWise server.

-- If you don't have Microsoft's Office installed, installing this newer MAPI than the old one Micro Focus is allowed to supply with the GroupWise client, can help a number 'user profile' issues.
+- If you don't have Microsoft's Office installed, installing this newer MAPI than the old one Micro Focus is allowed to supply with the GroupWise client, may help a number 'user profile' issues.
 Microsoft's MAPI is a moving target, so backup and test carefully.

 GWCheck Misc Switches found by Bob Jonkman that you must tread carefully with (The whole 'with great power' thing).